 twiddle my binoculars, give my sherry a sip.

 Husbands hose Mercs, lawns and herringbone drives

-The wives they deserve, so preening and haughty
+The wives they deserve, all Lycra and sporty

-When I look at them now I just want to laugh
+When I look at the fuckers I have to laugh

 don’t ever mix cocaine, slow horses and booze.